 What’s in a collection

 We use the methods taught to us by Kew’s Millennium Seed Bank to make our high quality scientific seed collections, so that they are suitable for long term banking.
+These methods include the seed collecting protocols developed by ENSCONET.
+ENSCONET protocols ensure the protection of the wild population.

 Collections happen in two more phases after we have located a suitable population: